 Oysters are critical in the cleansing of water.
 One fully grown oyster can filter 50 gallons of water per day.
 With one reef able to hold up to 400 mature oysters, that 20,000 gallons, or one full-sized pool, every day.

-With the students installing 20 reefs Wednesday alone, it’s a significant number.
+With the students installing 20 reefs alone on one recent day, it’s a significant number.

-Several homes on Southeast 36th Street and Southeast 19th Place paid a $175 donation to have these reefs installed by FGCU students involved in the marine program.
+Several homes on Southeast 36th Street and Southeast 19th Place in Cape Coral paid a $175 donation to have the reefs installed by FGCU students involved in the marine program.

 Maurine Martin said she remembered the blue-green algae in her canal two years ago, which caused health issues to many.

 “I looked at a lot of reefs and came across the one at FGCU.
 The sticks are non-toxic and the money goes toward scholarships and they return every 30 to 60 days to check the water quality, which goes into a database,” Martin said.

 Martin got others in her neighborhood interested, which resulted in 19 other reefs being installed.

 Bob Wasno, former FGCU hockey coach, got in the water with his power tools to install the reefs.
 He said they had to do something with all the broken sticks.